PhilSchoeb/winequality_classif/README.md

 # Classification of wine quality
 I use two different parzen_window models: hard_parzen and a soft_parzen with gaussian kernel.

 This was done as a homework in my Machine Learning course (IFT3395).
+I wrote a report (in french) about my work [here](https://www.overleaf.com/read/mdhqnxxrmpwx#b7cae7).

 Philippe Schoeb